martinreck/raspberry-install/README.md

-raspberrypi
+raspberry-install
 ===========

-Raspberry Pi Settings and more
+My Raspberry Pi installation scripts, settings and more